ronisbr/PrettyTables.jl/docs/src/man/usage.md

 * `filters_row`: Filters for the rows (see the section [Filters](@ref)).
 * `filters_col`: Filters for the columns (see the section [Filters](@ref)).
 * `formatters`: See the section [Formatters](@ref).
+* `header_alignment`: Select the alignment of the header columns (see the section [Alignment](@ref).
+If the symbol that specifies the alignment is `:s` for a specific column, then the same alignment in the keyword `alignment` for that column will be used. (**Default** = `:s`)
+* `header_cell_alignment`: This keyword has the same structure of `cell_alignment` but in this case it operates in the header.
+Thus, `(i,j)` will be a cell in the header matrix that contains the header and sub-headers.
+This means that the `data` field in the functions will be the same value passed in the keyword `header`.
+  !!! note

+      If more than one alignment function is passed to `header_cell_alignment`, then the functions will be evaluated in the same order of the tuple.
+The first one that returns a valid alignment symbol for each cell is applied, and the rest is discarded.

+  (**Default** = `nothing`)
 * `row_names`: A vector containing the row names that will be appended to the left of the table.
 If it is `nothing`, then the column with the row names will not be shown.
 Notice that the size of this vector